-Said to be the ancestor of all Bries’, Brie de Melun is produced in smaller wheels and aged in a manner resulting in a more robust flavor than other Bries’.
-When young wheels of brie will be firm with a full mold coat.
-As the Brie ages it will soften until it becomes runny and only held together by a mixed flora rind.
+Said to be the ancestor of all Bries’, Brie de Melun is aged in a manner resulting in a more robust flavor than found in other Bries’.
+When young, wheels of Brie will be firm with a full mold coat.
+As the Brie ages it will soften until it becomes runny and only held together by its mixed flora rind.

 The origin of Brie is Northern France where the cool winters and mild summers create fertile agricultural land that has been utilized for over a thousand years for dairy farming.
-Prized for its mushroom rind and smooth and runny paste Brie has been a favorite of the people since the time of Charles The Great (April 748 – Jan 814) who loved the cheese so much he often had it delivered to his Castle in Aachen West Germany.
+Prized for its mushroom rind and smooth to runny paste Brie has been adored since the time of Charles The Great (April 748 – Jan 814) who loved the cheese so much he often had it delivered to his Castle in Aachen West Germany.

-There are three traditional white molds made in the Northern France Region of Brie.
+There are three traditional Bries’ from Northern France Region of Brie.
 These cheeses carry the name of their origin, Brie de Montereau, Brie de Meaux and Brie de Melun.